Assessment in Education – Its Types & Purpose

 Scenario-based assessment is all about using interactive scenarios to help students learn actively.
 It sets up a made-up situation where students use what they’ve learned in theory.

-This kind of assessment lets students go beyond just reading a textbook or listening to a lecture.
+This type of assessment in education lets students go beyond just reading a textbook or listening to a lecture.
 They get to apply what they know in real-world situations.
 For teachers, it’s a great way to really see if students understand the subject.
 You can watch how they use what they’ve learned in actual situations.

 Examples: